 We walk a lot, arm in arm.
 He had an accident.
 His mind was injured and now cars, buses, trains are tricky but outside is better anyway: fresh air and all that.

 We look good.
 We’re well dressed, we have smart haircuts.
 My brother dressed us.
 The accident was only recent.
 He picked the nice threads he wears.
-He likes his fashion, pointed me in the right direction too.
+He likes his fashion and pointed me in the right direction too.
 I make sure I get him to the barber.
 He’s really patient, Chad.
 I appreciate that.
 I just don’t think we should let everything go, y’know?
 I take him out walking whenever he needs it.

-It’s the women, the young women, the pretty ones that are the hardest.
-The kids can’t help it.
+It’s the women, the pretty ones……the kids can’t help it.
 I don’t give a shit about the disapproving old folks.
 Men turn away: know not to insult me with pity but women stare open eyed.
 They can’t hide their bleeding hearts.
 They can see I look after him and that he’s dressed well.
 It kills them.
 I’m like that guy holding the baby in the poster.
 All this emotion floods over them and they let themselves sink into it.
 They don’t care that its seeping out of them like pus out of a wound.

 I wish just one of them would stop.

 I play it over in my mind her stopping.
 She’d come close so he can smell her perfume.
 The caring in her eyes, it wouldn’t turn to pity, it’d somehow reach him and jolt him out of his puzzle.
 Maybe she’d lift her hand and lightly run her fingers down his face, each slight touch like a delicious sting.
 Maybe she’d even close her eyes, press her soft lips onto his, hold them there long enough for his blood to rush to meet hers.

 I play it over in my mind.